pranshul24/Shell/README.md

 - **bg.h** : contains the declaration of functions used in bg.c
 - **bg.h** : contains the implementation of `bg` command

-## Important Point on `exit codes`

-The exit code for a currently running foreground process when `Ctrl+C` is pressed is according to exit status received when child process is killed .

 ---